mdear/radix_sdet_interview/README.md

         Test 5.3 : pieces API : Bad index
-            Provide out-of-bounds or non-numerical pieceIndex values, ensure these fail gracefully
+            Provide out-of-bounds or non-numerical pieceIndex values, ensure these fail gracefully Reverse the hashId and pieceIndex in the URL and ensure failure.

         Test 5.4 : pieces API bad path
             Provide incomplete / unsupported path values on the GET URL, ensure graceful fail.
             For example, piece API without pieceIndex, or unsupport API such as "pieceZ".

+        Test 5.5 : pieces API : missing required API elements Try getting a piece with a misformatted URL missing the hashId and/or the pieceIndex.

 ## Bug reports